 Where an alien is incorporating a company, he may do business in any area except the negative list.
 The negative list includes arms and ammunition; narcotic drugs and psychotropic substance; para-military and military wears and accoutre.

 Meanwhile, every foreigner seeking to participate in Nigerian business by registering a company in Nigeria must register a company with the minimum of 10,000,000 authorized shares capital to be able to subsequently register with NIPC.

 • NIGERIAN IMMIGRATION

 Nigerian Immigration Service is one of the most important government agencies relevant to investors seeking to do business in Nigeria.
 Any investor seeking to do business in Nigeria must also consider about immigrating to the country or sending workers to the country from abroad.
-Nigerian Immigration Service, together with the Nigerian Ministry of Interior cater for the immigration requirements of the foreigners.
+Nigerian Immigration Service, together with the Nigerian Ministry of Interior cater to the immigration requirements of the foreigners.

 As part of regulatory requirements, foreign investors and offshore companies doing business or looking to establish in Nigeria must obtain Expatriate Quota from the Minister of Interior.
 Immigrant workers are required to obtain residence permits that allow them to work in Nigeria and remit their salaries abroad if necessary.
-Additionally, a wholly owned company by foreigner must also obtain Business Permit in Nigeria to commence business transactions in Nigeria.
+Additionally, a wholly owned company by a foreigner must also obtain Business Permit in Nigeria to commence business transactions in Nigeria.

 • Expatriate Quota